eliasramirez110/rockpaperscissors/README.md

 * How you will compare the user's and the computer's choice to determine the winner (or a draw).
 * And also how you will give feedback to the player.

-You can find the "official" rules of the game on [the World Rock Paper Scissors Association website.](https://wrpsa.com/the-official-rules-of-rock-paper-scissors/)